ChromiaProject/postchain-chromia/doc/provider/start-a-node.md

 ### Subnodes

-Since subnodes are started automatically the log driver and log options has to be added to the node configuration file.
+Since subnodes are started automatically, the log driver and log options has to be added to the node configuration file.

 Example: